-Similar to the perception of autism is a disease, the invisibility of autistic disabilities can be found also among service providers themselves not only the ministry administration.
-Rachel, for instance, a deputy head nurse in a tertiary medical center who is also involved in promoting the hospital accessibility explained in her interview the hardship of introducing such changes to the medical personnel:
+Similar to the perception that autism is a disease, is the sense that autistic disabilities are invisible.
+This attitude can be found among service providers themselves, as well as at the administrative level at the MoH.
+Rachel, for example, a deputy head nurse in a tertiary medical center who is also involved in promoting the hospital’s accessibility program, explained in her interview the challenge for medical personnel of introducing such changes:

-“There was an initiative […] to start and think about it [accommodating services for people with neurodevelopmental disabilities], talk about it, expose it so later we could succeed to achieve some change.
-Because as you know changes in this area is very difficult and is divided in to two things.
-There are the structural changes that is a whole world from wheelchairs, to [headsets for] the deafness, to visual impairment, a huge diversity of disabilities.
-And there is the awareness the attitude of the staff, the approach, all kind of technics that we can use together to mitigate the services to these [disabled] people according to their needs” (Rachel, a deputy head nurse in a tertiary medical center)
+There was an initiative […] to start and think about it [accommodating services for people with neurodevelopmental disabilities], talk about it, expose it so later we could succeed in achieving some change.
+Because as you know, changes in this area is very difficult and is divided in to two things.
+There are the structural changes that are a whole world from wheelchairs, to [headsets for] the deafness, to visual impairment, a huge diversity of disabilities.
+And there is the awareness about the attitude of the staff, the approach, all kind of techniques that we can use together to mitigate the services to these [disabled] people according to their needs (Rachel, a deputy head nurse in a tertiary medical center).

-After starting from explaining accommodation of neurodevelopmental disabilities is ‘very difficult’ and recognizing the efforts invested might result only in ‘some’ change, Rachel divided the issue of accessibility in two.
-Structural changes and service provision changes.
-Unlike structural changes which becoming a constant environment realm, changes in service provision demands changing perceptions, changing the awareness.
-The main perception that is needed to be change is that like physical disabilities these individuals could have equal access to healthcare if proper mitigation would be introduced.
-Only later after the awareness had been raised the attitudes and approaches toward these individuals could be amended.
-Later in the interview explaining about the programs they have started in the hospital, Rachel said: “We are starting with the awareness of the medical stuff.
-They, the hospital personnel, not really understand”.
-This sentence further demonstrates how deep the perception that accommodations are structural and not behavioral is rooted in the healthcare system.
-This perception is embedded to such an extent that healthcare personnel have difficulties understanding other perceptions are possible.
+After starting by explaining that the accommodation of neurodevelopmental disabilities is “very difficult” and recognizing any efforts invested might only result in “some” changes, Rachel divided the issue of accessibility into two components: structural changes and service provision changes.
+Unlike structural changes, which represent a constant environmental change, changes in service provision require a change in staff perceptions, a change in their awareness.
+The main perception that must be instilled is that, as with physical disabilities, neurodiverse individuals could have equal access to healthcare if proper mitigation measures were to be introduced.
+Only later, once awareness had been increased, could the attitudes and approaches toward these individuals be amended.
+Later in the interview, explaining about the programs they have introduced in the hospital, Rachel said: “We are starting with the awareness of the medical staff.
+They, the hospital personnel, don’t really understand.”
+Her observation further demonstrates how deeply rooted in the healthcare system is the perception that accommodations are structural and not behavioral, to such an extent that even healthcare personnel have difficulty understanding that other perceptions are possible.

-The invisibility of autistics difficulties was also raised by autistic individuals and their families.
-Under the mandate of the Israeli accessibility legislations autistics individuals have an exempt card from queues, that allows them to shorten waiting time.
-The qualitative inquiry demonstrated providers do not accept well this mitigation, thinking it is an unjustifiable privilege.
-Bar and Tomer, parents of an autistic adult when discussing the unique circumstances autistics need to deal in the Israeli context, reported such attitude from service providers in the airport:
+Autistic individuals and their families also raised the difficulties engendered by this invisibility of their autism.
+Under the mandate of the Israeli accessibility legislation, autistic individuals are entitled to a card that exempts them from waiting on lines allowing them to reduce their waiting time.
+The qualitative inquiry demonstrated that providers do not readily accept this mitigation, believing it to be an unjustifiable privilege.
+Bar and Tomer, the parents of an autistic adult, discussing the unique circumstances autistic individuals must deal with in the Israeli context, reported on their experience with service providers at an airport:

-Bar: “As I told you we do wait in the queues we are not trying [to shorten them] … I know from my friends that use the card that allows you not to wait in line.
+Bar: “As I told you, we do wait in the lines, we are not trying [to shorten them] … I know from my friends who use the card that allows you not to wait in line.
 It outrages people.
-In every other country it is unquestionable but here in the state [of Israel] it is something… […] We used it once at the airport and one Israeli [passenger] got really mad at us.
+In every other country it is unquestionable, but here in the state [of Israel] it is something… […] We used it once at the airport and one Israeli [passenger] got really mad at us.
 Do you remember?”

-Tomer: “But the people are less interesting me, I more interested in the service providers.
+Tomer: “But the people are less interesting to me, I more interested in the service providers.
 Among the service providers it is also not always acceptable.”
-(Bar and Tomer, parents of an autistic adult)
+(Bar and Tomer, parents of an autistic adult).